sr320/LabDocs/web/People.md

 <img src="https://dl.dropboxusercontent.com/u/115356/Steven-Roberts1-262x262.jpg" width="144" height="142" />

-Associate Professor in the School of Aquatic and Fishery Sciences at the University of Washington where his research focuses on characterizing physiological responses of marine organisms to environmental change.
+Kenneth K. Chew Endowed Professor in the School of Aquatic and Fishery Sciences at the University of Washington where his research focuses on characterizing physiological responses of marine organisms to environmental change.

 ---